 - 4.1.
-The Scheme is permitted to invest in a wide range of assets including equities, bonds, cash, property and alternatives. - 4.2.
-The Trustees monitor from time-to-time the employer-related investment content of their portfolio as a whole and will take steps to alter this should they discover this to be more than 5% of the portfolio.
+The Scheme is permitted to invest in a wide range of assets including equities, bonds, cash, property, alternatives and annuity policies. - 4.2.
+The Trustees monitor from time-to-time the Employer-related investment content of their portfolio as a whole and will take steps to alter this should they discover this to be more than 5% of the portfolio.
 Typically this check is carried out annually by the Scheme's auditors.